starry91/Extreme-Classification/README.md

 ```

-Rest can be found in the params.config file
 ## Solver Class

 It takes model object, loss function, parameters and lambda as input Following functions are defined in Solver class: